SnowflakePowered/zengyaku/README.md

 ### zg-dump
 Dumps CRC32 and SHA1 hashes given the known offsets of each table and the number of known ROMs.
 Generally you should find offsets with `zg-find -C` and pipe the resulting command line arguments into `zg-dump`.
-`zg-dump` can also output Logiqx XML or TSV with the `-f` flag and `-o` flag to right output to a file.
+`zg-dump` can also output Logiqx XML or TSV with the `-f` flag and `-o` flag to write output to a file.
 See `zg-dump --help` for more information.

 ## Frequently Asked Questions